helloaditya04/ML_CSE_35/Day-03/README.md

 ><h2>Question - 1</h2>
 >
->Write a python code to implement the linear regression without using the libraries.
+>Write a program in python to implement Linear Regression using Direct Formula (Least Squares Method)